-This semester, some Peek in the Stacks blog posts will be authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+This semester, some Peek in the Stacks blog posts will be authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Jonathan Nosala, a student assistant in the Urban Archives.
 Jon is a junior majoring in Literature with plans to go into literary publishing, and the ultimate goal of becoming a university professor in postmodernist literature.

 The William Randolph Fowler Collection highlights the literary works of Will and his father Gene Fowler.
 Fowler, a newspaperman, compiled files on current events throughout his career.
 A portion of his collection includes documents from a controversial murder trial, which drifted into obscurity shortly after the jury made its final decision.